 9:10amOpening Keynote address - Why is technology key to shaping the construction industry of tomorrow?

 Breakthrough technologies are proving to be the best solution for the much sought after efficiency and productivity boost in the sector.
-Many obstacles however are being overcome in this journey towards change, ranging from the infamous traditional resistance to change in the industry to the fragmentation of the sector, inhibiting performance improvement.
-This opening keynote presentation from the perspective of a global construction company will assess the paramount role of new technologies in increasing productivity, reducing costs and boosting collaboration and knowledge sharing across the industry’s value chain.
+This opening keynote presentation will offer the point of view of a leading global construction company about the paramount role of new technologies in increasing productivity and boosting collaboration across the industry’s value chain.

 9:40am‘Futurecast’ Panel - From cranes to drones: picturing the building site of the future